vanyaeccles/Hexiwear-Android-UnityEngine/README.md

 ___
-##What was the purpose of the project?:
+## What was the purpose of the project?

 The core idea was to allow play with the Unity game engine through the movement of one's body.
 The player would wear multiple sensors, connect everything up via Bluetooth and play a Unity game through movement.